chittaranjanpanda/json-logging/README.md

 // We will use MDC logging in camel routes to log Exchange Header as JSON fields.
 ```

-Lets enable logstash-logback-encoder in our application :
+Let's enable logstash-logback-encoder in our application :

-**Step 1 : Create a logback-spring.xml in our resources folder.
+**Step 1: Create a logback-spring.xml in our resources folder.
 Example : [logback-spring.xml](src/main/resources/logback-spring.xml)**

 Now our JSON Logging is enabled in our application.

-**Step 2 : Use StructuredArguments in our Camel Processor and Beans.
+**Step 2: Use StructuredArguments in our Camel Processor and Beans.
 Example : [InvoiceProcessor](src/main/java/com/example/demo/processor/InvoiceProcessor.java)**